DayTroy/quotify/README.md

 • Vite: A fast and minimalist build tool for modern web development.
 It offers a lightning-fast dev server, instant hot module replacement (HMR), and optimized production builds.

-• Netlify: A fully-integrated platform for frontend developers to deploy and scale modern web applications
+• Netlify: A fully-integrated platform for frontend developers to deploy and scale modern web applications.